afonsoafonsoafonso/bird-chat/docs/report.md

   * Simultaneous development -  since we had a team of 4 working
   * Ease of Modification - because the project plan could change at any time depending on the backend
   * Code reusability
-  * Multiple Views for the same models- since the app could display the same information in diferent ways
+  * Multiple Views for the same models- since the app could display the same information in diferent ways.

 To achieve this we opted for the Mode-View-Controller architectural pattern since it's a very useful pattern when devolping apps.
 As the name suggests, this architectural pattern can be divided in three parts: Model, View and Controller.